EPA begins enforcement on clean up of toxic coal-ash ponds - KESQ

 The EPA said 57 facilities covered by the regulations, some of which have multiple coal-ash ponds, have requested deadline extensions.
 It has so far proposed determinations on four — one will be conditionally approved for an extension and three will be denied.
 The agency is required to take public comment on the proposed determinations for 30 days.

-EPA is also notifying several coal ash facilities suspected of improper groundwater monitoring and not posting enough information about cleanup about their obligations to comply with federal regulations.
+EPA is also notifying several coal ash facilities suspected of improper groundwater monitoring and not posting enough information about their obligations to comply with federal regulations.

 Facilities impacted by EPA’s Tuesday announcement are located in New York, Illinois, Michigan, Missouri, Indiana, Ohio, Iowa and Kentucky.